Grading Policy and Grade Appeals

 - The University Administrative Manual policies and procedures (3,510) are followed within the above parameters.

 - The student shall be directly supervised during this process by the UNR Med learning specialist and other appropriate course directors.
-The student will appear before the SPCC to discuss his/her performance and will present the FRP, including timeline, methods and outcome.
+The student may appear before the SPCC to discuss his/her performance and will present the FRP, including timeline, methods and outcome.
 The learning specialist and course director(s) supervising the remediation process shall monitor student progress until remediation is completed.

 - Satisfactory performance must be documented in the student's academic record.